BestTimesToVisit.com Logo

 culture

-When visiting temples or shrines like Atsuta Jingu, remember to purify yourself at the 'temizuya' (water basin) before entering.
-Wash your left hand, then your right, then rinse your mouth (spitting the water out beside the basin, not back in), and finally, clean the ladle handle.
+When visiting temples or shrines, remember to purify yourself at the 'temizuya' (water basin) before entering.
+Use the ladle to rinse your left hand, then your right, then pour water into your left palm to rinse your mouth (spit it out beside the basin, not back in!), and finally rinse the ladle handle.

 money

-While credit cards are becoming more accepted, many smaller restaurants and shops in Nagoya still prefer cash.
-Always have some yen on hand, especially for local markets or smaller eateries.
-ATMs at 7-Eleven convenience stores are usually the easiest for foreigners to use.
+While credit cards are becoming more accepted, many smaller shops and restaurants, especially outside tourist hubs, still prefer cash.
+Always have some Yen on hand for these situations, and use ATMs at 7-Eleven or Japan Post offices for the best exchange rates.

 packing